uplink-spe/mod_tproxy/README.md

 Installation
 ------------
 Before compiling this module, you need to :

 1. obtain a USPE.Module.symvers file from your Uplink SPE distribution.
 Make sure you have same Uplink SPE version AND Linux kernel version.
 2. copy obtained USPE.Module.symvers into mod_tproxy folder
 3. run `./configure` to create Makefile
 4. run `make` to build plugin kernel module
 5. run `make install` to install kernel module
 6. run `depmod -a`
-7. now you can load module using `modprobe
+7. now you can load module using `modprobe`

 Also, to make this plugin work with uspe-client tool, you would need to compile user-space libs, located in lib directory.
+Here is how it's done :

 1. Change into directory ./lib
 2. run `autoreconf -i`
 3. run `./configure`